 An Arizona judge sentenced David Scott Detrich to death after a jury convicted him of murder, kidnapping, and sexual abuse.
-After exhausting his state remedies, Detrich filed a petition for habeas corpus in federal district court alleging, among other things, that his trial counsel was unconstitutionally ineffective at the penalty phase for failing to investigate and present substantial mitigating evidence and for failing to rebut the state's arguments that aggravating circumstances warranted a death sentence.
-Applying the standards of the Antiterrorism and Effective Death Penalty Act of 1996
+After exhausting his state remedies, Detrich filed a petition for a writ of habeas corpus in federal district court alleging, among other things, that his trial counsel was unconstitutionally ineffective at the penalty phase for failing to investigate and present substantial mitigating evidence and for failing to rebut the state's arguments that aggravating circumstances warranted a death sentence.
+Applying the standards of the Antiterrorism and Effective Death Penalty Act of 1996 ("AEDPA"), Pub.
+L. No. 104-132, 110 Stat.
+1214, the district court denied relief.

 1Detrich also raised claims relating to the guilt phase of his trial.
-We address those claims in a memorandum disposition filed concurrently with this opinion.
+We addressed those claims in a memorandum disposition that we filed simultaneously with our prior opinion.
+When the Supreme Court granted certiorari in this case, it did not disturb our separate memorandum.